AgentOps-AI/tokencost/README.md

 ### Features
 * **LLM Price Tracking** Major LLM providers frequently add new models and update pricing.
 This repo helps track the latest price changes
+* **Multi-Currency Support** Calculate costs in USD or EUR with real-time exchange rates
 * **Token counting** Accurately count prompt tokens before sending OpenAI requests
 * **Easy integration** Get the cost of a prompt or completion with a single function